-Payment to districts to partially offset increases in MPSERS employer contribution rates in 2012 and to offset normal cost increases related to the reduction in the assumed rate of return from 7.05% to 6.80%.
+Payment to districts to partially offset increases in MPSERS employer contribution rates in 2012 and to offset normal cost increases related to the reduction in the assumed rate of return.

 Sec.
 147b.
 MPSERS Reserve for Retirement Obligation Reform

 Establishes the MPSERS retirement obligation reform reserve fund within the School Aid Fund.